The Healthy Sinus: Fact vs. Fiction

 Clear mucus is a characteristic of healthy sinuses.
 Clear mucus means clean sinuses and the absence of infection.
 Many people incorrectly assume that mucus, in any form, is not a good sign.
 Mucus is important because it creates a proper level of moisture in the nasal membrane.
 We make about a liter of mucus every day in our noses.
 Mucus also helps the hairs inside the mucus membrane (cilia) to move freely and to filter out bacteria.

-When the sinuses fail to filter out bacteria and these harmful particles enter the nasal membrane, your body’s response is to produce excess mucus to drain the bacteria from your nasal cavity.
+When the sinuses fail to filter out bacteria and these harmful particles enter the nasal membrane, your body’s response is to produce inflammation and excess mucus to drain the bacteria from your nasal cavity.
 This leads to blockages in the nose, since your body is producing mucus faster than it can drain from your body.
-Blockages can spur inflammation of the nasal cavity, leading to the onset of sinus infection symptoms.
+Blockages can increase inflammation of the nasal cavity in a cycle that can cause sinus infection symptoms.

 FACT: Diet Choices Affect Sinus Health